 8. Yamaha YZ250 — Best Power to Weight Ratio

 The YZ250 comes equipped with a 249cc two-stroke engine (reed-valve-inducted and liquid-cooled).
 This engine is compact, lightweight, and has a remarkably wide and hard-hitting powerband.
-The constant five-speed transmission; on the other hand, provides superior acceleration and it will hardly grind gears with improper riding.
+The constant five-speed transmission; on the other hand, provides superior acceleration and it will hardly grind gears with improper riding, especially when trail riding.

 I truly appreciate the KYB speed-sensitive forks, because they use piston speed to effectively control damping force.
 This gives you a smooth ride with superior precision handling.
 You’ve got an oversized front rotor that delivers outstanding stopping power by minimizing unsprung weight.
 Another good feature is the Dunlop tires, which are innovatively designed to offer bump absorption, slide control, and superior grip.

-What I don’t like about the bike; however, is the fact that a two-stroke engine isn’t as efficient as a four-stroke engine.
+What I don’t like about the trail bike; however, is the fact that a two-stroke engine isn’t as efficient as a 4-stroke engine.

-Full-throttle adrenaline and pure performance are what you should expect from this ultra-light, two-stroke dirt bike.
+Full-throttle adrenaline and pure performance are what you should expect from this ultra-light, two-stroke dirt trail bike ride.

 Overall Rating: 4.8

 You can also check out Biker Rights article on What Size Motorcycle Do I Need for My Weight and Height?

 Have you been looking for an off-road motorcycle that punches above its weight for your teenage daughter or son?
 Look no further than Honda CRF110F.

 This beginner model features electric starting for quick take-offs, a broader powerband, and big-bike styling inspired by the brand’s CRF racing machines.
 You’ve got a low seat height and modest size plus a four-speed transmission with an automatic clutch that caters to beginner riders.